zazukoians/qlever-tests/README.md

 By inspecting how the `qlever` command is implemented, we can see a bit how the different parts are started.

-You can get rid of the `qlever` command and start the QLever server and UI directly by using the Docker Compose stack:
+You can get rid of the `qlever` command and start the QLever server and UI directly by using the Docker Compose stack.

+Put your data in the `docker/server/data.nq` file, and run the following command:

 ```sh
 docker compose up